cashapp/blip/docs/v1.0/metrics/domains.md

 #### Notes
 {: .no_toc }

-1. MySQL (and Percona Server) use histograms with varible bucket ranges.
+1. MySQL (and Percona Server) use histograms with variable bucket ranges.
 Therefore, the P99 might actually be P98.9 or P99.2.
 Meta key `pN` indicates the configured percentile, and its value `pA` indicates the actual percentile that was used.